Westley Richards: History

 In 1898–1903, WR acted as Mauser agents, selling pistols as well as rifles/carbines and their actions to most of the British gun trade.

 During the next 50 years and two World Wars, the company survived and pressed their skills into the war efforts.
 Following World War II, there was a decline in the manufacturing of weapons in general.
 The war efforts over the past decades had changed the organisation into a producer of military weapons, but due to the end of the war, the demand slowed dramatically.
 In 1957, Walter Clode purchased the company and was responsible for turning around the fortunes of the company.
 He purchased the company for £2,000 and then invested a further £12,000 to get it back on its feet.
 During this period, he moved his focus to the United States.
 He restored many old weapons used in India, reselling them as vintage restorations at shows around the world, including Las Vegas.

 Shortly after the company announced that it would be expanding its operations into the clothing market.
 The reason behind the move was said to be down to the large close season for shooting in the United Kingdom, which traditionally runs from January through to August.
 By launching a clothing brand, it allowed the company to capitalise on this slow period.

 In 2012, the company celebrated its bicentenary, publishing the book, In Pursuit of the Best Gun, written by Jeremy Musson.

 Notable guns

 One of the most famous guns was created by John Deeley in the late-1800s.
 Deeley produced the first boxlock action shotgun, which was a hammerless action of a type commonly used in double barrelled shotguns, dating back to roughly 1875.
 The boxlock action uses concealed, self-cocking hammers in a break-open action.
 It was strongly opposed by most sportsmen and manufacturers at first, but became the dominant form of double barrelled shotgun action.

-The 12G Westley Richard Droplock is one of the more famous guns produced by the gunsmith.
-One of the guns is said to be on display at the Queen Elizabeth's residence, Sandringham House.
+The 12G Westley Richards Droplock is one of the more famous guns produced by the gunsmith.
+One of the guns is said to be on display at the royal residence, Sandringham House.